posit-dev/bcorp-report/pbc-report.md

   Context Protocol in R, letting AI tools such as Claude run code in your R session.

-LLMs are also built into RStudio and Positron as coding assistants.
-Behind them is Posit AI, a shared service and harness developed over the past year by the AI team.
+LLMs are also built into RStudio and Positron through [Posit Assistant](https://assistant.posit.co), a coding assistant for data science.
+Behind it is [Posit AI](https://posit.ai), a shared service and harness developed over the past year by the AI team.
 Language models are non-deterministic and can hallucinate, so much of Posit’s work goes into making them safe to rely on, through careful evaluation, verification, and keeping data scientists in the loop.

 As of May 2026, 7 FTE Posit employees work directly on AI and LLM tools, with further AI development spread across many individual open source